languagetool-org/languagetool/languagetool-standalone/README.txt

   Close and restart OpenOffice.org/LibreOffice Writer.
 Remember to close the QuickStarter as well if you use it.
-Type text with an error, e.g. "This is an test." - make sure the text language is set to English for this example.
+Type text with an error, e.g. "Feel tree to do so." - make sure the text language is set to English for this example.
-  You should see a blue underline under the word "an".
-Opening the context menu with the right mouse button offers you a description of the error and, if available, a correction.
+  You should see a blue underline under the word "tree" after about a second.
+  Opening the context menu with the right mouse button on that word offers you a short description of the error and a correction ("free").

   If you are using LibreOffice 3.5+ and you want to check English texts:
   Use Options -> Language Settings -> Writing Aids -> Edit... to disable